srg-ics-uplb/blog/content/articles/jach/jach_015-reading.rst

 :date: 2025-12-24 12:02
 :category: Research
 :author: Joseph Anthony C. Hermocilla
-:summary: This is a layered reading guide for researchers interested in computer systems.
+:summary: This is a layered reading guide for researchers(beginner to advanced) interested in computer systems.
 A little bit of structure will prevent the beginner from being overwhelmed with too much information.

-This is a layered reading guide for researchers interested in computer systems.
+This is a layered reading guide for researchers (beginner to advanced) interested in computer systems.
 A little bit of structure will prevent the beginner from being overwhelmed with too much information.

 This reading stack is not a checklist to complete but a framework for continuous learning.
 Adjust the balance between layers based on your current research phase:

 .. list-table::
    :widths: 30 70